Sheila stared at the ground, striding by herself in the hallway. Nobody seemed to care that she was unfamiliar. Nobody seemed to even notice her.

 Sheila sighed in exasperation.
 His rage seemed pointless to her, although she would never say so.

 Without warning, Mason flipped her around to face him, his hands gripping onto her naked arms.
 His touch was colder than his aura, the coldness spreading throughout Sheila's body, making her shiver.
 His face was smoldering underneath his stony expression.
 When he was like this, it was hard to talk sense into him.
-In this moment, no matter what Sheila said or did, she was his enemy.

 "Who are you trying to impress at that party, huh?"
 He glowered at her with accusing eyes.
 "I should be the only one you want to please."

 Sheila's nostrils flared in annoyance.
 How many times were they going to have the same conversation?
-She wasn't in the mood for it this time; she just wanted to escape from him and have a good time with her friends.

 "Look, I'm not arguing with you over this," she said.
 Holding his wrist, she pried him off her.